16th - 20th September, 2021

 Each guest will enjoy single occupancy of a double en-suite bedroom complete with king sized bed.
 For more information please visit the hotel website.

 To enable you to get the most out of the workshop please bring the following camera gear:

 - Spare batteries (charged up!)

-- Filters (a set of LEE filters will be available for you to use throughout the workshop should you require them)
+- Filters (a set of Kase filters will be available for you to use throughout the workshop should you require them)